 Challenge Detail of challenge 1 Language There is a significant gap in pupil language development on entry to school when comparing disadvantaged pupils and those not in that group - especially in the areas of Early Language acquisition, speaking, listening and communication.
 Evidence shows a lack of oracy in children coming from linguistically disadvantaged homes.
-2 Phonics Our internal analysis shows that disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-3 School Readiness Many of our disadvantaged pupils need support to develop: active learning, managing feelings and behaviour, independence and self-regulation when starting school.
-This also includes sharing and developing positive relationships.
-This has been further impacted by the COVID-19 Pandemic.
+2 Phonics Our internal analysis shows that disadvantaged pupils generally have greater difficulties initially accessing phonics than their peers.
+Evidence shows a lack of oracy in children coming from linguistically disadvantaged homes which can impact on initial phonetical awareness.
+3 School Readiness Many of our EY disadvantaged pupils need support to develop: active learning, managing feelings and behaviour, independence and self-regulation when starting school.
+This also includes learning how to share and play and developing positive relationships.
 4 Academic Starting Points There is a significant gap in pupil attainment on entry to school when comparing disadvantaged pupils and those not in that group.
-The Nursery Entry Baseline continues to identifies a downward trend with children entering our Nursery with a 'typical level of development' between 20% and 30%.
+The Nursery Entry Baseline continues to identify a trend with children entering our Nursery with a 'typical level of development' between 20% and 30%.
 5 Attendance Our internal analysis shows that there is little/no gap in attendance between disadvantaged pupils and non-disadvantages pupils.
 This is as a result of rigorous and proactive monitoring and intervention work.
+This is also reflected in the ISDR.
 6 Cultural Capital National evidence shows that disadvantaged pupils generally have less exposure to cultural capital and experiential learning opportunities.
-Our internal analysis supports this as many of our disadvantaged children have limited exposure to cultural capital opportunities both within and outside the local area.
-7 Mental Health and Wellbeing Our observations indicate that the wellbeing of many of our disadvantaged pupils has been impacted to a greater extent than for other pupils during the pandemic.
+Our internal analysis supports this as many of our disadvantaged children have limited exposure to cultural capital opportunities at home both within and outside the local area.
+7 Mental Health and Wellbeing Our observations indicate that the emotional wellbeing of many of our disadvantaged pupils and their parents/carers have been impacted to a greater extent than for other pupils during the pandemic.
 These findings are supported by national evidence.
-8 Parental Engagement National evidence shows that parents and carers of disadvantaged pupils can have lower aspirations for their children due to contextual factors when compared to non-disadvantaged pupils.

-9 Resources
+8 Parental Engagement

-National evidence shows that disadvantaged pupils generally have a more limited access to resources at home to support their learning including use of technology when utilising remote learning.
+National evidence shows that parents and carers of disadvantaged pupils can have lower aspirations for their children due to contextual factors when compared to non-disadvantaged pupils.
+9 Resources · National evidence shows that disadvantaged pupils generally have a more limited access to resources at home to support their learning including use of technology when utilising learning away from the school and classroom.